MoOx/phenomic/docs/content/index.md

 ---
-title: Statinamic ➠
+title: ""
 ---

-> A static website generator to create dynamic website using React components.
+> A static website generator to create dynamic website using React components

----

 **Note that _Statinamic_ is at an early stage, there is still some work to do, some tests to write.**